Supply of digital content - what to do if things go wrong

 The Consumer Rights Act 2015 gives you important rights when you make a contract with a trader for the supply of goods, services and digital content.

-Complaining about digital content may not be as straightforward as complaining about goods and services.
-Know your rights and find out before you buy about what you can do if things go wrong.
+Complaining about digital content may not seem as straightforward as complaining about goods and services.
+Know your rights and find out what you can do if things go wrong before making a purchase.

 This guide gives you an overview of the key rights you have when a trader supplies digital content to you and a clear direction to follow when you want to complain.

 Supply of digital content: an overview of your rights

 Before you contact the trader with a complaint about the digital content that has been supplied to you, know your rights and make sure you have a clear understanding of what you are entitled to and when you are entitled to it.
 The chart below gives you an at-a-glance view of your key rights and remedies when digital content is not of satisfactory quality, not fit for a particular purpose and not as described.

 However, if you need it, the 'Supply of digital content: your consumer rights' guide gives more in-depth information.